charlesztt/work_tool_config/README.md

 - solarized-theme
 ## Visual Studio Code
 ### Plugins
+- From MS
+    - Python-related
     - Jupyter-related
+    - ssh-related
 - LaTex Workshop
 - Spell Right
 - wakatime
-- ssh-related
-- Rainbow CSV
-- Edit CSV
+- CSV (combination of edit csv and rainbow csv)
-- Python-related
+- GitLens
 ## Wakatime
 ### Tips
+- Create the config file under `~/.wakatime.cfg`
-Create a file with the name of `.wakatime-project` and add a name to track the project.
+- Create a file with the name of `.wakatime-project` and add a name to track the project.
 ## Obsidian
 ### Plugins
 - Excalidraw